Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Can you run a workplace raffle or bingo?

-A great way to simultaneously raise money for your organisation’s chosen charity and boost workplace morale may be to run a raffle, bingo or similar ‘lottery’, and the current festive period may seem like the perfect time to do so.
+A great way to simultaneously raise money for your organisation’s chosen charity and boost workplace morale may be to run a raffle, bingo, or similar ‘lottery’, and the current festive period may seem like the perfect time to do so.
 However, you may find there are unexpected rules you have to comply with.

 Running a workplace raffle or lottery

-Even if you are planning on hosting a workplace bingo or raffle in person, there is still a risk if you extend your invitations to more than one office in your organisation.
+Even if you plan on hosting a workplace bingo or raffle in person, there is still a risk if you extend your invitations to more than one office in your organisation.
 Part 2 of Schedule 11 of the Gambling Act 2005 deals with private lotteries, which include work lotteries.
 Paragraph 11 provides that “each person to whom a ticket is sold or supplied works on a single set of premises”.
 Paragraph 14 also provides that “no advertisement for a work lottery may be displayed or distributed except on the single set of premises, or sent to any other premises.”
 This effectively also rules out any raffle or bingo spanning multiple offices or sites.

 Does this also apply to charitable fundraisers?